 Fast: Once your potatoes are boiled, then you’re ready to get smashing and air frying!
 The process after that is extremely quick and there’s not much hands-on work involved!

-Packed with flavour: Although there aren’t many ingredients here, what we are using here will make the smashed potatoes an extremely addictive snack that will have you wanting more!
+Packed with flavor: Although there aren’t many ingredients here, what we are using here will make the smashed potatoes an extremely addictive snack that will have you wanting more!

 Crisp and cheesy: Crispy and cheesy potatoes in all forms are so good, and they really are something unique and memorable in this smashed potatoes recipe!